 For any pollutant, there are 10-40 sectors that jointly emit 80-90% of the emissions.
 Pollutants like SO2 have a well defined set of sources that emit most of the emissions.
 Even NMVOC, which are emitted from a much wider range of sources have a restricted set of large source categories.
 In order to produce an emission projection, effort should be concentrated on these 10-40 source categories.
 These can be projected in detail.
 The remaining source categories should only be estimated as a group with average factors, activities and abatement measures.
 If time and resources allow, then some of the smaller source categories could be refined.
-If the impact of a very specific source category and its abatement options is to be determined, then emissions from that source category are projected alone and compared with the national projection estimated in the more general approach as indicated above.
+If the impact of a very specific source category are projected alone and compared with the national projection estimated in the more general approach as indicated above.